 Read the questions and answers below for more information.

 What will I do during my digital communications practicum?

 For three weeks, you’ll put everything you’ve learned into action during a full-time, unpaid digital communications placement at a Metro Vancouver organization.

 In addition to getting invaluable work experience that will look great on your résumé, you’ll establish key industry connections that will help you begin your new career.
 And you won’t just be getting coffee.
 You’ll build up your portfolio by contributing to real digital communications campaigns, materials, and activities.

 Why do I need to do a practicum?

-Today’s job market is competitive.
+We believe in integrating work with learning because today’s job market is competitive.
 When it comes to landing your dream job, relevant work experience is non-negotiable.

 When will I do my practicum?